-Interferons appear to reduce inflammation by modulating a favorable balance between cells that increase inflammation and cells that decrease inflammation.
-They also prevent the transport of damaging lymphocytes into the brain.
+by modulating a favorable balance between cells that increase inflammation and cells that decrease inflammation.
+They also reduce the transport of damaging lymphocytes into the brain.
 Lymphocytes are immune-system cells produced to fight infection and disease.

 Two Phase IV observational clinical trials have been performed to evaluate ease of use and convenience of new injector devices for Rebif.
-These include The Multicenter, Open-label, Single-use Autoinjector Convenience Study of a device called Rebidose ®, and a multi-center, observational, 96-week Phase IV study of the RebiSmartTM self-injection system.
-Rebidose® is a single-use simplified autoinjector that provides ease of administration through a simple pushbutton injector.
-This device recently became available in the United States in the first-quarter of 2013.
-The RebiSmartTM device, not yet approved in the United States, is an electronic autoinjector that stores several doses of Rebif at a time, and provides an interactive interface to help make injections more tolerable and reminders to stay on schedule with the medication.
+These include The Multicenter, Openlabel, Single-use Autoinjector Convenience Study of a device called Rebidose [®],10 and a multi-center, observational, 96-week Phase IV study of the RebiSmart[TM] selfinjection system.11 Rebidose[®] is a singleuse simplified autoinjector that provides ease of administration through a simple push-button injector.
+Rebidose became available in the United States in the firstguarter of 2013.
+The RebiSmart[TM] device, not yet approved in the United States, is an electronic autoinjector that stores several doses of Rebif at a time, and provides an interactive interface to help make injections more tolerable and reminders to stay on schedule with the medication.
+In a German study, it was found to have a 97-percent adherence rate at three months from the initiation of auto-injector use.
 These two new injector devices may improve compliance with Rebif in people with relapsing forms of MS.

-The recent REFLEX study of 517 patients compared the efficacy of two dosing frequencies (once or three times per week) of Rebif versus placebo.
+The recent REFLEX study12 of 517 patients compared the efficacy of two dosing frequencies (once or three times per week) of Rebif versus placebo.
 The effect studied is the conversion to definite MS in patients with clinically isolated syndrome (CIS), which is also referred to as a "first demyelinating event."
 The primary endpoint was the time to confirmed MS using the McDonald criteria, which is a set of guidelines used to confirm a diagnosis of MS. The secondary endpoint was time to clinically definite MS (CDMS).
 CDMS is confirmed only when a second neurologic event (indicative of MS) occurs in a patient who previously had one presenting symptom and was not yet diagnosed with MS.

 Rebif, given at the standard dose of 44 mcg three times weekly, brought about a 51-percent reduction in the development of MS as compared with placebo.
-A 31-percent reduction in MS risk was seen with the once-weekly version of interferon beta-1a given subcutaneously, suggesting that the high-frequency interferon was more successful at prevention of disease activity in patients with CIS.
+A 31-percent reduction in MS risk was seen with the onceweekly version of interferon beta-1a given subcutaneously, suggesting that the highfrequency interferon was more successful at prevention of disease activity in patients with CIS.

 The Phase IV SKORE study continues to evaluate cognition and fatigue in people with RRMS treated with Rebif.
-Its primary outcome measure is the percentage of patients with stable or altered cognition status; secondary outcome measures include the proportion of relapse-free subjects and the proportion with defined EDSS changes.
-The study has 300 participants; it was initiated in June 2009 and is scheduled for completion in July 2013.
+Its primary outcome measure is the percentage of patients with stable or altered cognition status; secondary outcome measures include the proportion of relapse-free subjects and the proportion with defined Expanded Disability Status Scale (EDSS) changes.
+The study has 300 participants; it was initiated in June 2009 and was scheduled for completion in 2013; data are forthcoming.

 A Phase IV observational study is ongoing, but is no longer recruiting participants.
-It is evaluating the effectiveness of Rebif therapy on quality of life, using two health-related, quality-of-life measures.
+It is evaluating the effectiveness of Rebif therapy on quality of life, using two health-related, qualityof-life measures.